Abbott lays out response to El Paso shooting, won't commit to special session

 “Illegal immigration is a federal issue,” said Wood County Sheriff Thomas Castloo.
 “Yet, the state of Texas is spending resources — we’re sending (Texas Department of Public Safety) troopers, we’re sending down the National Guard — but they lack the arrest authority to do anything.”

-Abbott laid the blame on Congress for not giving enough funding to federal border patrol.
+Abbott blamed Congress for not giving enough funding to federal border patrol.

 “If Congress would stop failing us, we could save this money,” Abbott said.